Beth Gleeson

 Elizabeth Susan Gleeson (7 March 1943 – 16 December 1989) was an Australian politician.

 She was born in Warrnambool, where she attended St Anne's College.
 She received a Bachelor of Arts from La Trobe University, after which she worked as a research assistant to federal MP Harry Jenkins.
-A Labor Party member, she was a delegate to the state conference and directed John Cain's campaign.
-In 1985 she was elected to the Victorian Legislative Assembly as the member for Thomastown, but she died in 1989 while still in office.
+A Labor Party member, she was a delegate to the state conference and was campaign director for John Cain.

+In 1985, she was elected to the Victorian Legislative Assembly as the member for Thomastown, but died in 1989 while still in office.